 About Maths Hubs

-Maths Hubs have been established to help schools and colleges lead improvement in mathematics education in England.
+The core purpose of Maths Hubs is to help schools and colleges lead improvement in mathematics education in England.
 They seek to harness all the maths leadership and expertise within an area, to develop and spread excellent practice, for the benefit of all pupils and students.
 They are part of the wider development of school-led system leadership in England.

 What is a Maths Hub?